ArduPilot/ardupilot_wiki/copter/source/docs/trad-heli-mounting.rst

 Below is a possible method to mount a full-size autopilot on a smaller sized helicopter.
 The Pixracer is popular on smaller frames that have less mounting options.
 All in one boards such as Matek F405-WSE are also good choices.
-Any ArduPilot supported autopilot with the required number of outputs for your configuration, and the abilitiy to attach a GPS and remotely mounted Compass (internal compasses sometimes have too much motor electrical interference, especially on boards with integrated current sensor) can be used.
+Any ArduPilot supported autopilot with the required number of outputs for your configuration, and the ability to attach a GPS and remotely mounted Compass (internal compasses sometimes have too much motor electrical interference, especially on boards with integrated current sensor) can be used.

 -  Separate the helicopter's main body from its landing gear
 -  Attach one carbon fibre plate to the body, the other to the landing